vishnu4044/Classification-of-epileptic-seizures/README.md

 To use the project:

-1. Clone the repository: `git clone <repository_url>`
+1. Clone this repository
-2. Install the necessary dependencies: `pip install -r requirements.txt`
+2. Install the necessary dependencies
 3. Run the appropriate scripts for data preparation, model development, and analysis.
-4. Evaluate the performance of the model and analyze results.
-5. Integrate the model into medical systems for enhanced patient care.

 ## Graphs

 ![Graph 1](/graph/5%20e%20in%201.png)